 - 235 public road level crossing collisions between road vehicles and rail vehicles at 196 different locations – an average of 23.5 collisions a year.
 Compare this with over 4,000 injury collisions at other road intersections in a typical year.

 Where these occurred:

-- About 12 per cent of these occured where where half-arm barriers plus flashing lights and bells are installed, and 40 per cent occurred where flashing lights and bells were installed.
-(Half-arm barriers eliminate around 90 per cent of collisions
+- About 12 per cent of these occured where where half-arm barriers plus flashing lights and bells are installed (half-arm barriers eliminate around 90 per cent of collisions)

 - 37 per cent occurred where flashing lights and bells were installed (flashing lights and bells eliminate about 65 per cent of collisions)

 - The remaining collisions occurred at crossings protected by signs alone.